Syria’s military has seized swathes of Kurdish-held territory. Here’s what we know

 On Friday, the SDF agreed to withdraw from the Aleppo area to the east bank of the Euphrates river, the first territorial concession it had made to the new government.

-But beginning on Saturday, the Syrian military pushed into areas not covered by the agreement, and Kurdish forces appear to have retreated in disarray.
+But the Syrian military pushed into areas not covered by the agreement, and Kurdish forces retreated.

 The Syrian military’s advance into several regions has deprived the SDF of control over both mineral wealth and rich agricultural land.